alifar76/NegBinSig-Test/README.md

 46) **bic.filt.nb**: [Bayesian information criterion (BIC)] (http://en.wikipedia.org/wiki/Bayesian_information_criterion) value for negative binomial model with outlier(s) filtered.

 47) **bic.filt.zinb**: [Bayesian information criterion (BIC)] (http://en.wikipedia.org/wiki/Bayesian_information_criterion) value for zero inflated negative binomial model with outlier(s) filtered.

+48) **aic.nonfilt.best**: Column indicating which model is best (based on lowest AIC value) for a given OTU with no outliers filtered.

+49) **bic.nonfilt.best**: Column indicating which model is best (based on lowest BIC value) for a given OTU with no outliers filtered.

+50) **aic.filt.best**: Column indicating which model is best (based on lowest AIC value) for a given OTU with outliers filtered.

+51) **bic.filt.best**: Column indicating which model is best (based on lowest BIC value) for a given OTU with outliers filtered.